 Points and rankings are an aspect of BMX racing that generate a lot of confusion and sometimes controversy.

-There are separate systems in place for the British BMX Series (aka National series standings) and the British Cycling rankings, which BC like to call the National BMX rankings.
+There are separate systems in place for the BMX National Series and the British Cycling rankings.

 The best explanation of the British Cycling rankings is on their site, click here